Foundations, the difference between built right and built wrong

 The same report that shows 52.8% earning six figures also shows that the majority cite inconsistent income as their primary challenge.
 The same market that is growing at 14% annually is also filling up with experienced professionals who cannot convert their expertise into consistent client flow.

 The market does not generate clients.
 A system does.
-That gap — between the opportunity and the structure to capture it — is what the Fractional Formula closes.
+That gap, between the opportunity and the structure to capture it, is what the Fractional Formula closes.

-See the Fractional Formula →Where to start
+See the Fractional Formula →The Fractional Formula

 Whatever stage you're at.